 After your delivery, our providers will make hospital rounds daily to insure of your health and wellbeing.
-Lactation consultants are available at Tallahassee Memorial Hospital to assist you in any breastfeeding issues.
-If you have a baby boy, and you request a circumcision, this will usually be performed prior to your hospital discharge by our physician on call.
+Lactation consultants are available at Tallahassee Memorial Healthcare to assist you in any breastfeeding issues.
+If you have a baby boy and you request a circumcision, this will usually be performed prior to your hospital discharge by our physician on call.

-You will be seen again in our office for your 6 week postpartum visit.
+You will be seen again in our office for your six-week postpartum visit.
 At that time contraceptive options, breastfeeding issues and any possible emotional issues (such as postpartum depression) can be addressed.

 The Childbirth classes are offered through The Childbirth Education Associates of Tallahassee and are highly recommended.
 These Certified Childbirth Educators are Registered Nurses who are specially trained to impart valuable information about Pregnancy, Labor, Delivery and Breastfeeding.
 To learn more about the Childbirth Education classes, click here.

 We respect your privacy and will never disclose your email address to unauthorized organizations.